Why Mewalal Choudhary, Bihar’s new education minister is in the eye of a storm

 "Power is protecting criminals...
 Chief Minister Nitish Kumar has granted exemption to loot and robbery by appointing Mewalal Chaudhary... the Chief Minister will continue his discourse on Crime, Corruption and Communalism to save his chair...
 None of the minority communities were made ministers," he wrote.

-CPI-ML state secretary Kunal said his party, which has 12 MLAs, will protest against Choudhary from the day one of the new assembly's first session, which is on November 23.
+CPI-ML state secretary Kunal said his party, which has 12 MLAs, will protest against Choudhary from day one of the new assembly's first session, which is on November 23.

 8 ministers in new Bihar ministry have pending criminal cases against them